 Even if you don't like to visit the castle itself, it's an easy 15 minutes climb to reach the top of the hill and enjoy the views over the city and the nearby Alps.

-Coffee and Drinks
+Coffee and Drinks in Ljubljana

 Between the cultural centre of Metelkova and the Dragon Bridge you will find EK Bistro, a breakfast and brunch spot with old brick walls.
 Their small terrace overlooks the river.